 1946 - At war crime trials held in Tokyo from May 1946 until November 1948, the International Military Tribunal for the Far East convicts over 4,000 Japanese officials and military personnel.
 All mention of Ishii, Unit 731 and Japan's biological weapons program is suppressed.

 In the Soviet Union, however, 12 of those involved in the running of Unit 731 are brought to trial and sentenced to between two and 25 years in prison.
-Others from Unit 731 are tried at Mukden after they are repatriated from the Soviet Union in 1956.
+Others from Unit 731 are tried at Mukden in China after they are repatriated from the Soviet Union in 1956.

 1950 - The Korean War begins on 25 June.
 The war pits North Korea (backed by the Soviet Union and China) against South Korea, back by a United Nations Command force headed by the US.
+The war lasts for three years.

 However, the reports are strongly denied by the US.